latest nhpb_banner 1__compressed2

 Low cost or free cataract surgery.

-Low income households can apply for a number of cataract surgery financial assistance programs.
-Most of the beneficiaries of any aid include senior citizens, the disabled, and individuals that are facing blindness.
+Low income households can get help paying for cataract surgeries or get free treatment.
+Several non-profits, foundations and charities offer help to patients to prevent blindness.
+Most of the beneficiaries of any cataract assistance includes senior citizens, the disabled, and the uninsured.
 Almost all of the financial help will be targeted at patients that lack health insurance and that also have a limited income.
+Find how to get help with cataract surgery.

-Some of the agencies that offer assistance for people with cataracts provide the money for the surgery while other charities can refer the client to a program.
-Or there could be doctors that provide the cataract surgery for free.
+Some of the organizations that offer assistance for people with cataracts provide the money for the surgery while other charities can refer the client to a program that provides free treatment.
+Or there could be doctors that provide cataract surgery for free.
 So the type of assistance will vary.
 However since a cataract could potentially lead to loss of vision, the goal is to help ensure each person that needs the operation can get it.

 Below is a list of either charities and/or government programs to try for help.
 Applicants should bring proof of income, copies of health insurance policies, proof of being uninsured, and other documentation.
 Also be prepared to bring medical records.

 Mission Cataract will assist patients with a very low income and no other access to financial help.
-This means they can't have insurance, either government or private plans.
-So the agency will only coordinate the surgery if the patient is not on Medicaid or Medicare and lacks a private health insurance plan.
+This means that applicants can't have insurance, either government or private plans.
+So the agency will only coordinate the free surgery if the patient is not on Medicaid or Medicare and lacks a private health insurance plan.

 Since an untreated cataract could lead to loss of vision if left untreated, a national non-profit known as Prevent Blindness America is a source of referrals.
 The staff can direct a low income household to either a financial assistance programs or a clinic that provides free or low cost cataract surgery's.
 Call 800-331-2020 for information.